David-Alobo/uber-form/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-- Clone the repository to your local machine using the following command: bash
+- Clone the repository to your local machine using the following command: <br />
-Copy code

 git clone https://github.com/david-alobo/uber-form.git

 - Open the index.html file in your preferred browser.